-- "2018 Offering" means the bought deal public offering for gross proceeds to the Company of \$10 million completed on May 7, 2018. - "2019 Offering" means the bought deal public offering for gross proceeds to the Company of \$20 million completed on February 22, 2019. - "Amalco" means Goodfood Market Inc., the entity resulting from the amalgamation between GMI and Subco. - "Amalgamation" means the three-cornered amalgamation between GMI, Mira VII and Subco pursuant to which the GMI and Subco amalgamated to form Amalco. - "Audit Committee" means the audit committee of the Company. - "Board" or "Board of Directors" means the Board of Directors of the Company. - "CBCA" means the Canada Business Corporations Act, as amended from time to time. - "Common Shares" means common shares in the share capital of the Company. - "Company" means Goodfood Market Corp. and its predecessors. - "Fiscal 2017" means the Company's fiscal year ended August 31, 2017. - "Fiscal 2018" means the Company's fiscal year ended August 31, 2018. - "Fiscal 2019" means the Company's fiscal year ended August 31, 2019. - "GMI" means Goodfood Market Inc. and its predecessors. - "Goodfood" means Goodfood Market Corp. and its predecessors. - "IFRS" means the International Financial Reporting Standards. - "management" means the persons who are identified herein as the executive officers of the Company. - "Mira VII" means Mira VII Acquisition Corp. and its predecessors. - "Qualifying Transaction" means the arm's length qualifying transaction completed in accordance with the policies of the TSX. - "R&D" means research and development. - "Resulting Issuer" means Goodfood Market Corp., as it existed prior to its amalgamation with Amalco. - "RTO" means the reverse take-over transaction which occurred on June 1, 2017 by which the Resulting Issuer began trading on the TSX under the symbol "FOOD" on June 7, 2017. - "Selling Shareholders" means, collectively, Jonathan Ferrari, Neil Cuggy, and Raffi Krikorian. - "Subco" means Mira VII Subco Inc. and its predecessors. - "TSX" means the Toronto Stock Exchange.
+- "2018 Offering" means the bought deal public offering for gross proceeds to the Company of \$10 million completed on May 7, 2018. - "2019 Offering" means the bought deal public offering for gross proceeds to the Company of \$20 million completed on February 22, 2019. - "2020 Debenture Offering" means the bought deal public offering of Debentures for gross proceeds to the Company of \$30 million completed on February 26, 2020. - "2020 Share Offering" means the bought deal public offering of Common Shares for gross proceeds to the Company of \$25 million completed on August 5, 2020. - "Amalco" means Goodfood Market Inc., the entity resulting from the amalgamation between GMI and Subco. - "Amalgamation" means the three-cornered amalgamation between GMI, Mira VII and Subco pursuant to which the GMI and Subco amalgamated to form Amalco. - "Audit Committee" means the audit committee of the Company. - "Board" or "Board of Directors" means the Board of Directors of the Company. - "CBCA" means the Canada Business Corporations Act, as amended from time to time. - "CCAA" means the Companies' Creditors Arrangement Act, as amended from time to time. - "Common Shares" means common shares in the share capital of the Company. - "Company" means Goodfood Market Corp. and its predecessors. - "Debenture Maturity Date" means March 31, 2025. - "Debentures" means the 5.75% convertible unsecured subordinated debentures due on the Debenture Maturity Date. - "Fiscal 2017" means the Company's fiscal year ended August 31, 2017. - "Fiscal 2018" means the Company's fiscal year ended August 31, 2018. - "Fiscal 2019" means the Company's fiscal year ended August 31, 2019. - "Fiscal 2020" means the Company's fiscal year ended August 31, 2020. - "GMI" means Goodfood Market Inc. and its predecessors. - "Goodfood" means Goodfood Market Corp. and its predecessors. - "IFRS" means the International Financial Reporting Standards. - "management" means the persons who are identified herein as the executive officers of the Company. - "Mira VII" means Mira VII Acquisition Corp. and its predecessors.

+- "Qualifying Transaction" means the arm's length qualifying transaction completed in accordance with the policies of the TSX. - "R&D" means research and development. - "Resulting Issuer" means Goodfood Market Corp., as it existed prior to its amalgamation with Amalco. - "RTO" means the reverse take-over transaction which occurred on June 1, 2017 by which the Resulting Issuer began trading on the TSX under the symbol "FOOD" on June 7, 2017. - "Selling Shareholders" means, collectively, Jonathan Ferrari, Neil Cuggy, and Raffi Krikorian. - "Selling Shareholders FY2020" means, collectively, Jonathan Ferrari, Neil Cuggy, Raffi Krikorian and Hamnett Hill. - "Subco" means Mira VII Subco Inc. and its predecessors. - "TSX" means the Toronto Stock Exchange.